Welcome Home, Class of 2023!

 Throughout Penn’s College House system, each house has several faculty members in residence, and Riepe is no exception.
 Three of my colleagues also reside in Riepe:

-Joining us this year is Dr. Sebastián Gil-Riaño.
-Sebastián is an Assistant Professor in the Department of the History and Sociology of Science, with particular research interests in race, gender and globalization in the history of science.
-Sebastián, his wife Adriann and their adorable young son Arturo can be found in their apartment located in Cleeman on the second floor.
-Sebastián and Adriann host Sundae Sundays in their apartment, with lots of sweets and nature documenteries!
+Dr. Sebastián Gil-Riaño is an Assistant Professor in the Department of the History and Sociology of Science, with particular research interests in race and globalization in the history of science.
+Sebastián, his wife Adriann and their adorable young son Arturo can be found in their apartment located in Magee on the second floor.
+Sebastián and Adriann host Planet Sundaes in their apartment, with lots of fun fruit and nature documentaries!
 Be on the lookout for the monthly Riepe Writing Retreats, hosted by Sebastián and Amy.

 And of course House Dean Dr. Marilynne Diggs-Thompson (or Dean Diggs, as you’ll learn to call her) completes the Riepe faculty team.
 Besides making Riepe hum along like a well-oiled machine and cooking up impressive amounts of terrific homemade food for everyone, she teaches in the Anthropology department as an Adjunct Assistant Professor, with special interests in the anthropology of consumerism and markets.
 She is assisted in the Riepe House office by Alaina (Lainie) Bailey, who is the Riepe House Coordinator.
 As a recent UPenn graduate, Lainie can be a great resource regarding all things Penn.